Heapy/awesome-kotlin/app/rss/articles/10 Features I Wish Java Would Steal From the Kotlin Language.md

 }
 ```

 Now _that_ would look nice.
-But given Java’s existing syntax, this might just be a unicorn, so let’s move on to…
+But given Java’s existing syntax, this might just be a unicorn, so let’s move on to...

 ## 10\.
 Flow-sensitive typing